Django apps.py: Complete Guide to AppConfig, Startup Logic, and Best Practices

 Every Django app can define an AppConfig class inside apps.py.
 This allows for better naming, labeling and allows for modification of start up behavior for each app.

-Most Django developers see apps.py, ignore it, and move on.
-That works - until your project grows.
+Most Django developers see apps.py, when starting a new app, then ignore it, and move on.

 Then apps.py becomes one of the most important files in your architecture.

-Used correctly, it keeps projects clean.
 Used badly, it causes startup bugs, duplicate execution, circular imports, and performance problems.

 This guide explains apps.py in detail.